dermono/grlc-calculator/README.md

-# grlc-calculator
+# tuxcoin-calculator
-A very simple Garlicoin mining profitability calculator.
+This is a tuxcoin mining profitability calculator made by myself and yesiam77.
+It was originally made by Phoeliok and it has since been forked.
 ## Available Scripts

 ### `npm start`